apache/nuttx/configs/README.txt

     features an NXP LPC1768 processor.
 See the 2G website (http://www.2g-eng.com/) for more information about the Nucleus 2G.

+configs/olimex-lpc1766stk
+    This port uses the Olimex LPC1766-STK board and a GNU GCC toolchain* under Linux or Cygwin.
+STATUS: under development.

 configs/olimex-lpc2378
-    This port uses the Olimex Olimex-lpc2378 board arm-elf toolchain* under Linux or Cygwin.
+    This port uses the Olimex-lpc2378 board and a GNU arm-elf toolchain* under Linux or Cygwin.
 STATUS: ostest and NSH configurations available.

 configs/olimex-lpc2378
     This port for the NXP LPC2378 was contributed by Rommel Marcelo.

 configs/olimex-strp711
-    This port uses the Olimex STR-P711 board arm-elf toolchain* under Linux or Cygwin.
-    See the http://www.olimex.com/dev/str-p711.html" for futher information.
+    This port uses the Olimex STR-P711 board and a GNU arm-elf toolchain* under Linux or Cygwin.
+See the http://www.olimex.com/dev/str-p711.html" for further information.
 STATUS: Coding for the basic port -- serial console and system timer -- is complete but untested to problems I am having using OpenOCD with a wiggler clone JTAG.

 configs/pjrc-8051
     8051 Microcontroller.
 This port uses the PJRC 87C52 development system